Diagnostic Evaluation

 Joyful Mind Psychiatry offers a thoughtful, compassionate approach to diagnosing and treating unique neurological profiles.
 Designed for individuals who may experience the world a bit differently, this assessment uncovers insights into areas such as ADHD, autism, sensory processing, and executive functioning.
 With a focus on strengths and preferences, we create a detailed understanding of self that empowers you to navigate life with greater confidence and clarity.
 Whether you’re seeking medication, academic or workplace accommodations, or just want to understand yourself more deeply, this neuro-affirming assessment is a step towards embracing and celebrating your unique mind.

-Please Note: Our Autism and ADHD assessments are not appropriate for individuals with a suspected learning disability, who are non-verbal, or require significant support.
+Our Autism and ADHD assessments are not appropriate for individuals with a suspected learning disability, non-verbal, or requiring significant support.
 This evaluation is best suited for individuals who:

 What to Expect

-To arrive at an accurate diagnosis, 2-3 appointments may be necessary in order to collect sufficient information for diagnosis.
+To arrive at an accurate diagnosis, 2-3 appointments are necessary in order to collect sufficient information for diagnosis.

 Statement of Medical Necessity: Your insurance may not cover the evaluation or additional appointments if your symptoms are not causing significant dysfunction or distress and your ability to function on a daily basis.
 It is the patient's responsibility to check with their insurance carrier regarding coverage.